 While we where parked on the main street of downtown, we made a stop to one of our favorite music stores; Streetlight Records, to pick up some appropriately themed music for our nostalgic 90′s road trip.
 I’m sure some of you’ll remember these.

 We caught the bug ourselves after watching for a while… Surf’s up!

 We’re not addicts we swear!
 Santa Cruz just so happens to be absolutely chucked full of some of the best coffee shops and cafés you could ever hope to find.
 These cold micro brewed iced coffees we have here where from a new place called ‘Verve’.
 When you walk in the door, you can instantly see their space age custom built Swedish coffee machines; totally bananas.

 On our way out of town we spotted a twin!
-We thought we might’ve had just about the only red Eurovan in existence… at least in California.
+We thought we might’ve had just about the only red Eurovan left!
 But then we spotted this little guy parked on a cool forested back road.

 All in all, this was my personal favorite trip with the new Eurovan CV so far, even if it was the shortest.
 Santa Cruz California and all it had to offer for our weekend there couldn’t have been any better, and neither could the van.
 The laid back nature of the locals and their grassroots landed us with a ton of compliments.
 So many people loved it!